 \subsubsection{Notions of composable security}

 The primary purpose behind generating cryptographic keys lies in their application within larger cryptographic settings, such as in conjunction with one-time pad encryption.
 Consequently, the security of the generated key must be guaranteed, regardless of its subsequent use.
 Composable security, in essence, leverages the security of subprotocols to establish the security of the entire cryptographic scheme.
-Historically, early QKD security proofs relied on a non-composable security definition, e.g.,~\cite{Shor2000}, where the information gathered by an adversary was quantified.
+Historically, early QKD security proofs relied on a noncomposable security definition, for example,~\cite{Shor2000} where the information gathered by an adversary was quantified.
 However, this approach was shown to be insecure when applied within a larger framework~\cite{Koenig2007}.
 Inspired by the development of composability in classical cryptography~\cite{Canetti2000, Canetti2001, Pfitzmann2001}, this notion was extended to the quantum realm by~\cite{BenOr2004a, BenOr2004b, Unruh2004, Renner2006}.
-In the subsequent discussion, we will loosely follow~\cite{Portmann2022} and direct interested readers to this review for a more detailed exploration of composability.
+In the subsequent discussion, we loosely follow~\cite{Portmann2022}; see this review for a more detailed exploration of composability.

-In contrast to earlier security definitions, for composable security, we do not aim to quantify the amount of information an adversary has gathered, but rather `avoid' defining security directly by instead comparing the real protocol with the ideal version of the protocol.
+In contrast to earlier security definitions, for composable security we do not aim to quantify the amount of information an adversary has gathered but rather avoid defining security directly by instead comparing the real protocol to the ideal version of the protocol.
 This approach is known as the real-world-ideal-world paradigm.
-It can be illustrated as a virtual game, where the adversary is presented with two black boxes, one containing the real and the other containing the ideal protocol, without any indication of which box corresponds to which protocol.
+It can be illustrated as a virtual game where the adversary is presented with two black boxes, one containing the real protocol and the other containing the ideal protocol, without any indication of which box corresponds to which protocol.
 The adversary's task is to act as a distinguisher, attempting to tell apart the real protocol from the ideal one.
-They may choose inputs and receive all outputs that are not private to Alice or Bob according to the protocol, randomly (with probability $\frac{1}{2}$) either from the box containing the real or the ideal protocol.
+They may choose inputs and receive all outputs that are not private for Alice or Bob according to the protocol, randomly (with probability $1/2$) either from the box containing the real protocol or the ideal one.

-Within this paradigm, a real cryptographic system is called perfectly secure if the adversary cannot distinguish the black box containing the real protocol from the one containing the ideal protocol, i.e. if their guessing probability is exactly $\frac{1}{2}$, which is equal to the probability of random guessing.
+Within this paradigm, a real cryptographic system is called perfectly secure if the adversary cannot distinguish the black box containing the real protocol from the one containing the ideal protocol, i.e., if their guessing probability is exactly $1/2$, which is equal to the probability of random guessing.